 True, there were written versions of meat loaves from the 1880s on (Fannie Farmer, 1896), but these were made mostly of veal.
 A question arises: How did American meatloaf come to achieve the almost spiritual status it holds today?
 I think the answer is many-pronged: it is super easy for the home cook to make; it allows for multitudinous personal variations as to meats and seasonings used; it is a thrifty way to provide protein; it’s delicious.

 Here, in a cross-continental loaf reminiscent of French pates, beef, pork, and veal are combined with bread crumbs and moistened with a soupcon of white wine to make a pillowy loaf.
-The bread crumbs, or sometimes oatmeal, cracker crumbs, or the newly available time-saver panko crumbs, are not primarily for “stretching” the loaf.
+The bread crumbs, sometimes cracker crumbs or the newly available time-saver panko crumbs, are not primarily for “stretching” the loaf.
 Rather, their key purpose is to tenderize and make the loaf more succulent.
 The California twist is replacing the traditional ketchup topping on what old cookbooks call “frosted” meatloaf with pavers of sun-dried tomatoes.
-The recipe is adapted from my Sausage: Making and Cooking with Homemade Sausage (Ten Speed).
+The recipe is adapted from my Sausage: Making and Cooking with Homemade Sausage (Ten Speed, 2013).

 Serves 6 to 8